 The Court Registrar usually sits on a slightly raised platform below the judge facing the court.
-He or she does not wear any special clothes in court, although sometimes in the High Court if the Registrar happens to also be a barrister, he or she will wear barrister's robes.
+They do not wear any special clothes in court, although sometimes in the High Court if the Registrar happens to also be a barrister, they will wear barrister's robes.

 Court Registrars are public servants and they are recruited directly from the civil service.